PennLINC/qsirecon/docs/models/mapmri.rst

 MAP-MRI Studies Across The Lifespan
 ===================================

-**Lifespan Trajectories**: Recent MAP-MRI studies on healthy populations across the lifespan reveal non-linear microstructural changes in both white and gray matter as the brain develops, matures, and ages.
-Using cross-sectional cohorts spanning young adulthood to old age (e.g. ages ~21–94), researchers observe that many MAP-MRI metrics follow an "inverted U" trajectory – reflecting continued maturation into mid-adulthood and subsequent degeneration in later years :cite:p:`kiely2021`.
-For example, metrics sensitive to fiber coherence and density tend to increase from youth to middle age and then decline with older age, mirroring known myelination and axonal changes across the lifespan.

 **White Matter Maturation vs. Aging**: In white matter, MAP-MRI indices have highlighted distinct patterns of change.
 Propagator anisotropy (PA) – a microscale analog of anisotropy – typically peaks in early-to-mid adulthood